 In This Article

-The fragrant lychee note is mainly used in feminine fragrances.
-It most often accompanies a floral bouquet, giving it more cheerfulness and exoticism.
-However, like many fruits, it is not possible to extract an essential oil directly from its pulp.
-Thus, the flavor of lychee is reproduced in the laboratory.
-It is notably designed using cis rose oxide, a molecule with the same odor and existing naturally in rose or geranium.
+Lychee's fragrant note is predominantly used in feminine fragrances, often accompanying a floral bouquet to impart a sense of cheerfulness and exoticism.
+However, like many fruits, it is impossible to directly extract essential oil from its pulp.
+Consequently, the lychee aroma is recreated in the laboratory, often using cis rose oxide, a naturally occurring molecule in rose and geranium that shares a similar scent.

-Today, lychee sublimates many very delicate and feminine fragrances.
-It gives them a very elegant and joyful aura, affixing them the image of an alluring and seductive woman.
-As such, it is featured in Burberry Summer as well as in Chloé's Eau de Parfum.
+Presently, lychee is featured in numerous delicate and feminine fragrances, lending them an elegant and joyful aura.
+It evokes the image of an alluring and seductive woman, as showcased in Burberry Summer and Chloé's Eau de Parfum.

 Fun Facts About Lychee in Perfumery

 - Lychee has been cultivated in China for over 2100 years, making it one of the oldest documented fruit trees.

 - Although it is not possible to extract essential oil directly from lychee, its aroma can be recreated in the laboratory using cis rose oxide, a molecule found naturally in rose and geranium.

 - Lychee is a popular note in feminine fragrances, adding an exotic and cheerful touch to floral bouquets.

 - Lychee is rich in vitamin C, making it not only a delightful fragrance note but also a nutritious fruit.